Workers Compensation Attorney for Synovitis or Tenosynovitis

 De Quervain’s tenosynovitis involves irritation and swelling of the tendons around the base of the thumb.
 It’s also referred to as de Quervain’s tendonitis.

 A doctor may conduct a simple test known as a Finkelstein test to evaluate whether you have tenosynovitis.
 The doctor may ask you to lay your thumb across the palm of your hand and then bend your fingers over your thumb.
-Then the doctor will ask you bend your wrist down toward your little finger.
+Then the doctor will ask you to bend your wrist down toward your little finger.
 If the movement causes pain on the side of your wrist, you most likely have de Quervain’s tenosynovitis.

 What Causes De Quervain’s Tenosynovitis?